DanijelMisulic/point-transformer-custom/README.md

 # Point transformer for classification

-Most of the code was taken from this repo: https://github.com/qq456cvb/Point-Transformers First step is to download  ModelNet <a href="https://shapenet.cs.stanford.edu/media/modelnet40_normal_resampled.zip">here</a> and save in modelnet40_normal_resampled.
+Most of the code was taken from this repo: https://github.com/qq456cvb/Point-Transformers.
+First step is to download  ModelNet <a href="https://shapenet.cs.stanford.edu/media/modelnet40_normal_resampled.zip">here</a> and save in modelnet40_normal_resampled folder.